transformerlab/transformerlab-docs/docs/install/install-on-linux.md

 ![Allow Execute](./img/allow-execute-linux.png)

 Now try running it again.
 Please be patient on the first install as a number of libraries must installed on the first run.
-If the install isn't progressing for a few minutes, quit the app and run it again (we are working on a bug that makes the install display freeze sometimes.)